YINI-lang/YINI-spec/YINI-Specification.md

   - `no`
   - `off`

-The engine should convert the literal value to the corresponding Boolean value in the host language.
+The engine SHOULD convert the literal value to the corresponding Boolean value in the host language.

 ### 8.2.
 Null Literal
 Value/literal `NULL` (NON CASE-SENSITIVE).